Midland X-Talker T10 Review

 Battery Life

 This is an area where the Midland X-Talker performed very well.
-It lasted over twenty-one hours total in our battery life test (sending one 10-second transmission every five minutes), putting it in the top group of finishers in that test.
+It lasted over twenty-one hours total while sending one 10-second transmission every five minutes, putting it in the top group of finishers in that test.
 This model runs on non-rechargeable alkaline batteries (three AAA).

 While the radio lasted a long time in our battery test, its battery indicator on the screen was very confusing.
 We were confused to see that the battery indicator showed full when standing by, but it showed the battery had lost charge when we pressed the transmit button.
 This discrepancy between battery indications continued throughout the test in various fashions.
 We did appreciate that as the radio was in its final minutes of function, it dimmed its screen to channel power into making more transmissions.